 While walking around on this beautiful sunny September day, I began to feel the top of my head tingle.
 Dammit, forgot my ball cap in the car!
 Poor Cubert’s receding hairline was taking the brunt of the Colorado sun.
-We dodged el sol as best we could, but noted the scarcity of trees, relative to lush, verdant Minneapolis.
+We dodged the harsh rays as best we could, but high noon shows no mercy.

-I guess in retrospect I wouldn’t call it an epiphany, just an “ah ha” moment that yeah, the UV factor in front range Colorado is about twice that of where we live.
-For fair skinned balding types like me, not a great mix.
-Wussing-out on the sun aside, Longmont is a very fine little city that checks the box in just about all of the essentials.
+I guess in retrospect I wouldn’t call it an epiphany, just an “ah ha” moment.
+Yeah, the UV factor in Front Range Colorado is about twice that of where we live.
+For fair-skinned balding types like me, that’s not a great mix.
+Wuss factor aside, Longmont is a fine little town that checks many boxes for us.

-The only REAL drawback as far as I can tell (I won’t count the UV factor against Longmont) is housing costs.
+The only REAL drawback as far as I can tell (UV rays aside) is housing costs.
 Over the last three years alone, housing prices have shot up over 12%.
 Still, the same house in Longmont can be fetched for a THIRD of the cost of a similar property in Boulder just down the highway.
-Guess where I’d live if I wanted to retire early?
+Guess where I’d live, if I wanted to retire early?

 The REST of the trip